bsun210/CNERs_ancient_horses/README.md

   Takes coverage depth for all targeted 23,771 SNPs in the panel generated using bedtools multicov, Plots percent target SNPs at each coverage and plots cumulative coverage of all targeted SNPs.
 Cumulative coverage plot can be used to visualize percent target     SNPs with less or more than a given coverage.

-* shortReads_QCmetrics.R:

-  R scripts that crawls all log text files from individual steps and parse them to summarize final mapping metrics for all samples in the batch.